Enderûnlu Fâzıl

-Enderûnlu Fâzıl (1757–1810) was an Ottoman poet who depicted the beauty of men from various lands of the Ottoman Empire.
+Enderûnlu Fâzıl (1757–1810) was an Ottoman poet.
+He is the author of the Zenanname ("The Book of Women") and the Hubanname ("The book of Beautiful Young Men"), the former of which was banned in the Ottoman Empire.
+He achieved fame through his erotic works.

-He achieved fame through his erotic works, which were published posthumously.
-Among his most famous works is The Book of Women, which was banned in the Ottoman Empire.
-The book describes the advantages and disadvantages of women from different nations.

 Life

 Fâzıl was born in Acre into an Arab family originally of Medina.
 He spent his early years in Safed in Ottoman Palestine.
 His grandfather Zahir al-Umar and father Ali Tâhir were both executed (in 1775 and 1776, respectively) for participating in a rebellion.
 After his father's death, Fâzıl moved to Istanbul.
 There, he was admitted to the Enderun palace school (taking the name Enderuni or Enderûnlu), but was expelled in 1783 as a result of his love affairs with other men there.

 In 1799 he was exiled to Rhodes because of his satirical writings and was only allowed to return to Istanbul after becoming blind.
 He spent the rest of his life there, ill and bedridden.
 He is buried in a tomb in Eyüp.